albertintech/apai/docs/judiciary/fjbaa/chilton-framework-evaluation.md

 Chilton et al. demonstrate empirically that sixty-two to seventy-five percent of Court vacancies under the five major proposals would arise during divided government.
 They conclude that some method for handling Senate impasse is necessary if term-limits reform is to accomplish its goals.
 Yet none of the five proposals they evaluate provides a structurally adequate solution.
 The Khanna Bill's 120-day automatic seating provision addresses inaction but, as the authors note, would not prevent the Senate from simply voting down nominees.
 The other proposals either lack impasse provisions entirely or propose mechanisms the authors themselves characterize as inadequate.

 The Act replaces the binary single-nominee confirmation model entirely with slate-based nomination and Bloc STAR voting (Section 202).
-Rather than submitting one nominee for an up-or-down vote -- a structure that concentrates maximum leverage in the Senate's ability to reject -- the President submits a slate of multiple qualified candidates, and the Senate selects from among them using a scored voting procedure in which each senator assigns each nominee a score from 0 to 5.
+Rather than submitting one nominee for an up-or-down vote -- a structure that concentrates maximum leverage in the Senate's ability to reject -- the President submits a slate of multiple qualified candidates, and the Senate selects from among them through sequential single-winner rounds.
+In each round, every senator assigns each remaining nominee a score from 0 to 5; the two highest-scoring nominees advance to a mandatory pairwise preference runoff; the runoff winner is confirmed and removed from the pool; and the process repeats for any remaining seats.

 This transformation addresses the structural vulnerability at its source rather than bolting on remedial provisions.
 Several features warrant emphasis in the Chilton context.